lauri3new/light-arrow-docs/docs/HttpApp.md

 ---
-id: Either
+id: HttpApp
-title: Either
+title: HttpApp
-sidebar_label: Either
+sidebar_label: HttpApp
 ---

 Either represents a computation that can succeed with a value A or fail with a value E.